AntonSarr/strtree/README.md

-# Basics to strtree
+# Basics of strtree

-**strtree** is a Python package for strings binary classification, based on regular expressions put in a decision tree.
+**strtree** is a Python package for binary and multiclass classification of strings.
+It is based on regular expressions automatically placed in a binary tree.

 Github repo: [stretree](https://github.com/AntonSarr/strtree)

 With strtree you can:

-- Do a binary classification of your strings using automatically extracted regular expressions
+- Do a binary and multiclass classification of your strings using automatically extracted regular expressions
-- Find shortest regular expressions which covers strings with positive labels in the most accurate way
+- Find shortest regular expressions which cover strings with positive labels in the most accurate way

 Look at a quick example.